-Like other ureilites, Almahata Sitta falls on the carbonaceous chondrite anhydrous mineral line.
+As with other ureilites, Almahata Sitta falls on the carbonaceous chondrite anhydrous mineral line.
 Although complex organic compounds commonly occur in many other carbonaceous chondrites groups, Glavin et al. (2010) conducted the first such analysis on a ureiliteAlmahata Sitta.
-Compared to over 80 different amino acids identified in some CM chondrites, only 19 different amino acids and their enantiomers were identified in Almahata Sitta, along with 4 amines (produced by thermal decomposition of amino acids), plus other unidentified amino acids belonging to the 5-carbon group.
+Compared to over 80 amino acids identified in some CM chondrites, only 19 amino acids and their enantiomers were identified in Almahata Sitta, along with 4 amines (produced by thermal decomposition of amino acids), plus other unidentified amino acids belonging to the 5-carbon group.

-As in all groups, these organic compounds have a nonbiogenic origin.
+As in all groups, these organic compounds have a non-biogenic origin.
 The following organic compounds have been isolated from Almahata Sitta (Glavin et al., 2010):

 ORGANIC COMPOUNDS IDENTIFIED IN THE UREILITE ALMAHATA SITTA